samsammurphy/6S_emulator/README.md

 ##### Quick note

-These installation requirements are for those building look-up tables.
+The installation instructions (below) are for building look-up tables.
 To use a pre-existing look-up table, all that is required are python3.x, numpy and scipy.

 We interact with 6S through an excellent Python wrapper called [Py6S](http://py6s.readthedocs.io/en/latest/index.html) and share the same dependencies.